dspangpang/pb_nbv/README.md

 # Projection-Based NBV planing Framework

 ## Overview
-* We propose a novel projection-based Next-Best-View (NBV) planning framework that aims to alleviate the high computational burden associated with existing algorithms due to the use of ray-casting.
+* We propose a novel projection-based Next-Best-View (NBV) planning framework that aims to alleviate the high computational burden associated with existing algorithms due to the use of ray-casting in the process of selecting the best viewpoint.

 ## Experiment platform
  (a) Real-world platform